michaelvega/MonteCarloWeighting/README.md

 # Monte Carlo Stock Portfolio Weighting

-Utilizes Monte Carlo Method to simulate future value of stocks within a portfolio, accounting for previous historical movements and covariance.
-Linear regresses average direction of the movements into a generalized trend (100-day window).
+Utilizes Monte Carlo Method to simulate future value of stocks within a portfolio, accounting for previous historical movements and covariance (100-day window).
+Linear regresses average direction of the movements into a generalized trend.

 Ensembles multiple simulations to then find the greatest returning distribution of weights for the given portfolio.